 The first assumption is that of a trapezoidal road model.
 In this model, the road is described in the image as a region bounded by four edges.
 Two of these edges are defined as the location where road and non-road meet while the other two are the top and bottom of the image itself.
 These four edges constitute the trapezoid.
 The road center line is defined to be the geometric line which bisects the trapezoid vertically.
-For a graphic representation of this model see Figure 1.
+For a graphic representation of this model see Figure 9.1.
 In addition, our system assumes that the road remains a constant width through all of the input images.
 This constraint means that although the trapezoid of the road may be skewed to the left or right, the top and bottom edges remain a constant length.
+As the lookahead of our camera is small, this assumption does not hinder performance.
+This issue will be returned to later.